STIXProject/stixproject.github.io/documentation/idioms/simple-incident/index.md

 The bare minimum to describe an Incident is **who** was affected, **what** type of damage was sustained, and **when** it was detected (and later reported).
   We use `Impact` to show that financial loss was sustained.

 The organization affected is listed as the `Victim`, while the person who reported it is captured under `Information Source`.
-The time when they disclosed the breach is captured under `Incident Discovery Time`.
+The time when they initially found the breach is captured under `Incident Discovery Time`.
 Note that `IncidentTime` is distinct from the builtin `Time` type, and includes additional fields specific to incidents.

 Since the investigators were able to thoroughly validate the incident, we use a `High` Confidence rating.
 If the incident were unsubstantiated or in early stages of investigation, this value would instead be `Low`.